 What Questions Should You Ask a Music Supervisor Before Accepting an Offer, and How Do You Ensure You’re Not Being Negatively Exploited?

 A rightsholder should ask for as much information about the usage as possible, including what media, territory, and term the licensee needs, production information, the length and type of use, a scene description, which recorded version is being used, and any other relevant details.
 The more information you have, the better you will be able to understand the use and make sure you are comfortable approving it and receiving a fair sync fee.

 It is also very common to negotiate “most favored nations” (MFN), which stipulates that your terms will be changed to match more favorable terms (e.g. higher fees) granted to any other rightsholder of a song you co-own (such as publishers, or recording owners).

 What Kinds of Clauses Might You See in Sync Deals?

-You will typically see all of the details of a synchronization use outlined in the agreement, including media, territory, term, fee, timing/type of use, and payment terms, as well as any restrictions on the use and/or reservations of rights.
+You will typically see all the details of a synchronization use outlined in the agreement, including media, territory, term, fee, timing/type of use, and payment terms, as well as any restrictions on the use and/or reservations of rights.
 You will also find an area where you grant the synchronization right along with any other applicable rights, such as performance rights or mechanical rights.
-There will often be other “boilerplate” language, such as warranties and representations, indemnification language, assignment language, and a choice of law provision.
-Many synchronization agreements also include the “most favored nations” language.
+Other “boilerplate” terms often make an appearance, too, such as warranties and representations, a choice of law provision, and indemnification, assignment or MFN language.